SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you only need a San Francisco rental car for a day or two, you can also rent from an agency in the city.
 This way, you won't have to worry about parking or paying for it for your entire trip.

 I've often found that most people want to pick it up in the morning and then return it that same night.
-A word of caution on this is that most rental car agencies in the city close at around 6pm or 7pm.
-Some close even earlier on Sundays (sometimes around 3pm).
+A word of caution on this choice is that most rental car agencies in the city close at around 6 pm or 7 pm.
+Some close even earlier on certain days (sometimes around 3 pm).

-This often doesn't give you enough time to explore outside of SF and be back in time to return your car.
+This often won't give you enough time to explore outside of SF and be back in time to return your car.

-Before booking, confirm the time the agency closes so you can plan around it.
+Before booking, confirm when the agency closes so you can plan around it.
 If they happen to close too early, ask around to the other agencies or make a plan to keep your car overnight in the city.

 Rental Car Companies Near Union Square